What is acupuncture

 Your acupuncturist will use a number of different diagnostic methods to gain a complete picture of your health and lifestyle and based on this information, they will put together a personal treatment plan just for you.

 How many sessions will I need?

-The frequency and number of sessions you will need depends on your individual condition.
+The frequency and number of sessions you will need at our Norwich clinic depends on your individual condition.
 It is not unusual to need a course of treatments, but occasionally change is felt quite quickly and only two or three may be sufficient.
 Some people will continue to have regular treatments to maintain good health and as a preventive measure.

 Our acupuncturists are both members of the British Acupuncture council.
 With over 3000 members, the British Acupuncture Council (BAcC) is the UK's largest professional body for traditional acupuncturists.
 Membership of the BAcC guarantees excellence in training, safe practice and professional conduct.

-To learn more about what acupuncture can do for you speak to one of our acupuncturists or visit www.acupuncture.org.uk
+To learn more about what acupuncture can do for you speak to one of our acupuncturists at our Norwich clinic or visit www.acupuncture.org.uk